-The appeal is to must be submitted to the Admissions and Records Office which must forward it to the College's Petitions Committee within ten working days of receipt.
+The appeal is to be submitted to the Admissions and Records Office, which must forward it to the College's Petitions Committee within ten-five working days of receipt.
 Copies of the original application for admission, the residency questionnaire, and evidence or documentation provided by the student, with a cover statement indicating upon what basis the residence classification decision was made, must be forwarded with the appeal.

 The College's Petitions Committee shall review all the records and have the right to request additional information from either the student or the Admissions and Records Office.
-The College Petitions Committee will render a final decision.